mkturner/android-button-app/README.md

 - demonstrate familiarity with using VCS (git) in Android Studio

 ## Instructions
-Use this guide to figure out how to configure Android Studio to pull this project from Github
+Use this [guide](https://www.jetbrains.com/idea/help/cloning-a-repository-from-github.html) to figure out how to configure Android Studio to pull this project from Github.